What is the Environmental Conservation and Community Empowerment project all about?

-After two fires, in 1983 and 1998, it was discovered that almost zero natural regeneration occurred during the preceding 20 years.
-The nearby oxbow lake that is a vital source of fish for the locals also suffered in recent years through the presence of the noxious water weed, Salvinia Molesta, which, if left unchecked, will choke critical wetland habitats, turning the once pristine lakes, freshwater swamps and tributaries into festering sludge pits.
-The project has cleared up the lake and now runs monthly water quality monitoring activities.
-Join the project and help the eco camp with it’s activities incentivising the sustainable protection of the forest and supporting income generating activities in the local area.
+After two fires, it was discovered that almost zero natural regeneration occurred.
+To date, over 332,000 indigenous trees have been planted.
+In addition, the nearby lake that is a vital source of fish for the locals, also suffered in recent years through the presence of a toxic water weed, which, if left unchecked, will choke critical wetland habitats.
+The project runs monthly water quality monitoring activities.
+Join the project and help the eco-camp with its activities incentivising the sustainable protection of the forest and supporting income-generating activities in the local area.

 Volunteers may work with forest workers, trained guides and camp workers on a range of tasks:

-- introduction and development of environmental conservation education into local schools
+- Introduce and develop environmental conservation workshops to local schools

-The time spent on these activities will be determined by project needs at the time of your placement.
+The time spent on each activity will be determined by the project needs at the time of your placement.

 WHY JOIN THE PROJECT